 Similarly, a citrusy flavour with a low pH could be identified as “lemon acidity”, while a higher pH could be closer to orange.
 More malic acid flavours with a lower pH could be lime whereas a higher pH could be categorised as rhubarb, green apples, or even grapefruit.

-Once you understand all this, cupping becomes a lot easier.
+Once you understand all this, cupping and understanding coffee acidity becomes a lot easier.
 Forget faking it, you just understand it.

 Refining Your Palate

 It’s always good to practice your cupping skills by sampling a wide range of flavours.
 Nothing helps sharpen your palate for coffee acidity more than tasting various acidic things!

 What I’ve done in the past was to buy these various acids in their pure form and make a 1-2% solution of each with distilled water.
 This is perfect for beginners.
 The results are truly quite distinct since you don’t have to taste through all the other flavours like sweetness or bitterness.